 I wanted to start on my rant about how we're educators.
 How is it we can NOT read if we're expecting kids to read??
 I didn't though.
 That never really helps.

-I have always found time to read somehow.
-I don't do all these things all the time, but I guess I do enough that somehow it always ends up in a book or two or three a month.
+The truth is, perhaps it has nothing to do with being an educator.
+I have always somehow found time to read.
+I don't do all these things all the time, but I guess I do enough because somehow it always ends up that I read a book or two or three a month.

 So, to answer the question: How do you find time to read?

-- I have a lot of memories reading in elementary school.
-I was a big Nancy Drew fan.
-I wasn't a big fan of required reading in school - as a matter of fact, I rarely read those books (Cliff notes sufficed).
-I hated being told what to read
+- If I haven't read it, I likely have read about it and can converse about it.
+I have a lot of memories reading in school.
+In elementary school, I was a big Nancy Drew fan.
+In high school, I wasn't a big fan of required reading.
+As a matter of fact, I rarely read those books.
+Cliff notes sufficed.
+I hated being told what to read.
+I guess I have always been a big fan of choice.

-- When I was in University I'd read on the bus.
-I spent a lot of time being frustrated that I didn't have more time for pleasure reading.
+- When I was in University, I found little snippets of time to read.
+I'd read on the bus.
+I kept a book with me at all times so that when I was waiting, I could read.
+When I was early to class, I'd spend a few minutes reading.
+Although I spent a lot of time being frustrated that I didn't have more time for pleasure reading, I did find ways to sneak it in.

-- When I first had babies I read while I was nursing (there was a lot of reading that got done then!).
+- When I first had babies I read while I was nursing.
+There was a lot of reading that got done then!
 I can definitely nurse with one hand and read with the other hand.
-When they were older I read when we went to the park, I read while they played in the yard, I read a lot back thne!
+When they were older, I read when we went to the park.
+I read while they played in the yard.
+I read while I waited for them at swimming lessons and dance lessons and gymnastics.
+I read a lot back then!

 - I often read when I'm eating breakfast.
 No one else is up, or at least no one else is in the kitchen - so I sit at the table and read while I eat.